galaxyproject/galaxy-hub/src/galaxy-updates/2017-08/index.md

 Two new features added to the galaxy-tourbuilder today: resize the editor and export to YAML file –

 The amazing Galaxy Tour Builder web extension.

 Check out the video: https://imgur.com/a/0YVvz.
 Support all Galaxy instances · Record/Pause · Live simulation · Export · Available in all stores:

-This extension is available under the name Galaxy Tour Builder in the [Chrome Web Store], the Mozilla (Firefox) Add-on website, and the Opera add-ons website.
+This extension is available under the name Galaxy Tour Builder in the [Chrome Web Store](https://chrome.google.com/webstore/detail/galaxy-tour-builder/mdfbapknmcpnbmggahhaegehbbbmhmgg), the Mozilla (Firefox) [Add-on website](https://addons.mozilla.org/de/firefox/addon/galaxy-tour-builder/), and the Opera [add-ons website](https://addons.opera.com/de/extensions/details/galaxy-tour-builder/).
 Credits

-This project has been initiated during a hackathon a while ago in Freiburg, then Dannon Baker started a Chrome extension port.
-In no particular order, Florian Eggenhofer, Matthias Bernt, Bérénice Batut and Clemens Blank have contributed to this port and therefore to this project.
+This project has been initiated during the [Swiss-Germany Galaxy Days](https://galaxyproject.org/events/sg2016/) a while ago in Freiburg by Dannon Baker and William Durand.
+During GCC 2017 Florian Eggenhofer, Matthias Bernt, Bérénice Batut and Clemens Blank have picked up this project and with tramendous help from [TailorDev](https://tailordev.fr) a first release could be released.

 ## Planemo 0.41.0 - 0.44.0